 The goal of this section is to provide as much detail as possible about county commission investments by Result Area, Service Category, and Grantee Type.
 Data to enter include expenditures, population served, and program model or initiative.
-Expenditures are reported at the level of Grantee Type after selecting a Service Category.

 Number of Persons Served